-Chelle's expert tip: Ask about weekly kayaking tours.
+Chelle's expert tip: Ask about weekly kayaking tours that explore backwater estuaries.

 Recommended for Things to Do on Marco Island because: As gratifying and fun for adults as kids, it's educational and relaxing, too.

-Chelle's expert tip: Wear or bring shoes for walking the beach, which shells make a little hard on feet.
+Chelle's expert tip: Wear or bring shoes for walking the beach, where shells can be a little hard on feet.

-At the edge of Ten Thousand Islands, Marco Island is surrounded and riddled with scenic waterways that take you away from the condos and concrete of the resort area.
-Paddle Marco launches its 2.5-hour Mangrove Canopy Paddle from the Paddlecraft Park between the main island and Isles of Capri.
+At the edge of Ten Thousand Islands, Marco Island is surrounded by and riddled with scenic waterways that take you away from the condos and concrete of the resort area.
+Paddle Marco launches its 2.5-hour Mangrove Tunnels Kayak Tour from the Paddlecraft Park between the main island and Isles of Capri.
 It winds through an estuary maze where a number of birds, shells, fish and other marine creatures live.
 Or rent a kayak or paddleboard for your own adventure from Paddlecraft Park or Caxambas Park.
 Rentals start with a minimum of two hours, and daily and weekly rates are available.

 Recommended for Things to Do on Marco Island because: An expert outfit interprets local history and nature during an easy paddle.

-Chelle's expert tip: The Mangrove Canopy Paddle provides a quiet backwater experience.
+Chelle's expert tip: The Mangrove Tunnels Kayak Tour provides a quiet backwater experience.
 Don't forget your camera.

 Recommended for Things to Do on Marco Island because: Marco Island's premier cultural attraction, it focuses on its ancient Calusa civilization.

-Chelle's expert tip: The long-awaited Key Marco Cat Smithsonian exhibition will visit the museum from December 2018 through Apr.
-12, 2021.
+Chelle's expert tip: The long-awaited Key Marco Cat Smithsonian exhibition is visiting the museum through April 12, 2021.